shopware/docs/products/extensions/b2b-suite/guides/storefront/acl-routing.md

 ```

 If you spot a privilege or resource that is called `NOT_MAPPED`,
-the action is new and you have to update the file to add the correct privilege name.
+the action is new, and you must update the file to add the correct privilege name.

 ## Template extension

-The ACL implementation is safe at the php level.
-Any route you have no access to will automatically be blocked but
-for a better user experience you should also extend the template to hide inaccessible actions.
+The ACL implementation is safe at the PHP level.
+Any route you have no access to will automatically be blocked, but for a better user experience, you should also extend the template to hide inaccessible actions.

 {% code %}
 {% raw %}